Nonlinear Independent Component Analysis for Discrete-Time and Continuous-Time Signals: An Identifiability Theorem for Nonlinearly Mixed Independent Sources

-Analogous to how Comon's criterion \eqref{thm:Comon:eq1} became practically applicable by way of \eqref{cor:Comon:eq1}, our extended criterion \eqref{Intro:intext:generalisedComon} is clearly equivalent to the optimisation-based procedure (cf.\ Thm.\ \ref{thm:optimisation}) for $\Theta$ some `large enough' family of $C^{3}$-invertible candidate transformations, and $\DP$ a nonlinear analogon of the family of monomial matrices $\mathrm{M}_d$ (Definition \ref{def:monomial_trafos}).
+Analogous to how Comon's criterion \eqref{thm:Comon:eq1} became practically applicable by way of \eqref{cor:Comon:eq1}, our extended criterion \eqref{Intro:intext:generalisedComon} is clearly equivalent to the optimisation-based procedure (cf.\ Thm.\ \ref{thm:optimisation}) for $\Theta$ some `large enough' family of $C^{2}$-invertible candidate transformations, and $\DP$ a nonlinear analogon of the family of monomial matrices $\mathrm{M}_d$ (Definition \ref{def:monomial_trafos}).

-Based on a `moment-like' coordinate description for (the distribution of) stochastic processes, we propose an efficiently computable such $\phi$ that generalises Comon's original contrast \eqref{intext:Comon:CF} from random vectors to stochastic processes (Section \ref{sect:independence_criterion}).
+Based on a `moment-like' coordinate description for (the laws of) stochastic processes, we propose an efficiently computable such objective $\phi$ that generalises Comon's original contrast \eqref{intext:Comon:CF} from random vectors to stochastic processes (Section \ref{sect:independence_criterion}).